AbhiXverse/Solidity-journey/Day 02/Ethereum 101.md

 - Smart contract are self-executing stored on the Ethereum blockchain
 - Smart contact can -
      - Store data persistently
-     - Execute functions automatically when
+     - Execute functions automatically when triggered by a transaction
+     - Send and receive Ether
+     - Call other contracts
+ - Smart contract have their own address and cannot initiate transactions themsel